 The men rose and gathered around me near the pulpit.
 Their hands rested on my shoulders from every direction.
 It is unusual to be touched by strangers, particularly by men.
-It's unusual to be touched by anyone.
+It's unusual to be touched by anyone at all.
 One of the men said a prayer for me.
 I remember it was a kind prayer, not a condemning prayer.
 He said Amen, but the last word went to the same southern woman in the back pew: “Interview Jesus!
 He gonna give you all the answers!”

 People laughed and clapped.

 When the sun rose, passengers waited in line to settle the bills they’d racked up over the course of their vacations.
 They'd all soon be on flights back to Monday morning.